guliziskender/ServerlessApp/README.md

 # ServerlessApp

 Hello.
-You can find a simple serverless application and CI/CD infrastructure templates in this repository.
+You can find a simple serverless application which gets the data from a S3 bucket and puts it into DynamoDB and CI/CD infrastructure templates in this repository.

 Lambda function can be triggered by uploading a .csv file into the S3 bucket which is named "bucket-csv".
 Function processes the .csv file and send it to DynamoDB.